-There are few words that are said to be triggering spam filters.
+There are a few words that are said to be triggering spam filters.
 You need to avoid these words from your email.
 It is tough not to use all these words but try and keep them as low as possible.
-Here is a list of All Spam Filter Trigger Words.
+Here is a list of all the spam filter trigger words.

 Don’t jam-pack your email with keywords and also consider that you write a brief email that is always welcoming to criticism and responses from the recipient.

-It is smart to campaign your emails but it is smarter to make sure you have enabled Human-Like sending.
+It is smart to campaign (sequence) your emails but it is smarter to make sure you have enabled human-like sending.

-Tools like SalesHandy randomizes the time period between two emails in a way that spam filters would think that it is a human sending these emails individually.
+Tools like Saleshandy randomize the time period between two emails in a way that spam filters would think that it is a human sending these emails individually.

-Follow-ups are super important while writing an email but at what cost?
+Follow-ups (steps) are super important while writing an email but at what cost?

-Don’t keep on following up from a recipient who has already responded or is not interested in you.
+Don’t keep on following up with a recipient who has already responded or is not interested in you.

-There are high chances that recipient will get irritated a report your emails.
+There are high chances that the recipient will get irritated when you report your emails.
 In short, don’t irritate your recipients in order to avoid spam filters.

 Email sending laws have a few changes every month.
 Make sure you keep yourself updated with the laws and are not doing anything that is out of the legal boundaries.

 Since you are not doing anything illegal, the spam filter has one less reason to verify you.